Rotated letter: Latin

 Other rotated letters include the digraphs ᴂ and ᴔ.
 The "rotated" capital Q in Unicode is only turned 90 degrees: ℺.

 Additional small cap forms are found in the literature (e.g. turned ᴀ ʟ ᴜ), but are not supported as of Unicode 17.

 Greek and Cyrillic

 Many of the few rotated Greek letters are intended for mathematical notation.
-In this table, an en dash is used to mark Greek and Cyrillic letters that are not distinct from a Latin letter.
+In this table, an en dash is used to mark Greek and Cyrillic letters that are not rotationally symmetrical nor do they have a representative codepoint in Unicode representing its rotation, though glyphs resembling such characters can be found by looking up the corresponding Latin homoglyph.
 Reversed L, ⅃, can stand in for a rotated gamma Γ, though Unicode defines it as sans serif.
+The symbols of ∀ and ∃ are semantically mathematical symbols.